writetogurpreetsingh8/java-projects/king-score/readme.txt

 103=
 104=2341

-or not such score or level found for given levelid for any user then empty string will return
+and not such score found or level not found for given levelid for any user then empty string will return

 HOPE, I HAVE MADE MYSELF CLEAR ,

-I have completed the assignment as per the requirements mentioned but unfortunately I couldn't able to implement Junit since last 3/4 days I wasn't well at all, somehow I tried to finish the actual code part I would request you to review it!!
+I have completed the assignment as per the requirements mentioned but unfortunately due to time constraint I couldn't able to implement Junit
+I would request you to review it!!

-Rest we can discuss if we will further Thanks!! :)
+Rest we can discuss further Thanks!! :)

+											HAPPY CODING :) :)